Primavera 2018, Museum of Contemporary Art

 by Emma-Kate Wilson

 Installation dominates the floor space in Primavera.
 Phuong Ngo’s Vietnam Archive Project (2010 - ongoing) and Spence Messih’s CONFECT (2018), CONJURE (2018), and RE-RE-RE (2018) activate sizeable spaces within the gallery.
-Ngo presents a living repository comprising over five thousand items; tassels, antique furniture, and photographs collected as an act in acquiring and curating found histories and memories that have come to define the artist’s identity and that of the wider Vietnamese Diaspora that has emerged since the fall of Saigon in 1975.
-Messih’s minimalist structures, made from steel, sand, and glass, create tension and divide the room.
-The sculptures and accompanying text unobtrusively seek to challenge primary values and deliberate the construction of a new trans-identity.
+Ngo presents a living repository comprising of over twenty thousand items; tassels, antique furniture, and photographs collected as an act in acquiring and curating found histories and memories that have come to define the artist’s identity and that of the wider Vietnamese Diaspora that has emerged since the fall of Saigon in 1975.
+Messih’s minimalist structures, made from steel, sand, and glass, create tension and further divide the room.
+His sculptures and accompanying text unobtrusively seek to challenge primary values and deliberate the construction of a new trans-identity.
 The third installation takes place in the back of the space; Jason Phu’s The 5th Reincarnation of Sam Poo, Infamous Bushranger and the Mustard Horde: The Last Story (2018).
-Here, Phu plays with forgotten narratives in a retelling of Australian figures, with his famed comic devices set in a classic Aussie pub in Sydney.
+Here, Phu plays with forgotten narratives in a retelling of Australian figures using his famed comical devices set in a classic Aussie pub in Sydney.
 Phu and Ngo use portraits to represent ways of identifying ourselves within the contemporary Australian art vernacular.

-Ryan Presley’s series Blood Money (2010-18) similarly uses the face to explore the politics of power.
-On bank notes, Presley immortalises figures in Australian history that have been ignored and forgotten by popular media: Bebulwoyan, Fanny Balnuk Tooreel, Fanny Cochrane Smith, and Dundalli.
-Nearby, Hayley Millar-Baker’s A Series of Unwarranted Events (2018) harnesses postcolonial narrative, her photographs telling the horrific stories of systematic murder by white colonisers of the Gunditjmara people in western Victoria and using oral history and layers hundreds of photographs to reveal the “Eumeralla War” (1854-1849).
+Ryan Presley’s series Blood Money (2010-18) similarly uses protraiture to explore the politics of power.
+On bank notes, Presley immortalises figures in Australian history that have been ignored and forgotten by popular media: Bebulwoyan, Fanny Balbuk Tooreel, Fanny Cochrane Smith, and Dundalli.
+Nearby, Hayley Millar-Baker’s A Series of Unwarranted Events (2018) harnesses postcolonialism; her photographs telling the horrific stories of systematic murder by white colonisers of the Gunditjmara people in western Victoria.
 Another narrative is revealed in Andrew Tension’s subdued photographs.
-In Let Me Imagine You (2017 - ongoing) and Found Negative (circa 1933 - 1945, reproduced in 2017), Tension assembles the story of a German migrant, highlighting the significant effect of migration in this country.
+In Let Me Imagine You (2017 - ongoing) and Found Negative (circa 1933 - 1945, reproduced in 2017), Tension assembles the story of a German migrant, highlighting the significant impact of migration in this country.

 Drawing on a collective identity is key to creating a true representation of place, and can reveal grand narratives of contemporary communities.
 But, what is the impact of individual identities on the greater narrative?
-Exhibitions like Primavera rely heavily on the voices of its artists.
+Exhibitions like Primavera heavily rely on the voices of its artists.
 Yet until we see the dismantling of established white structures that surround these exhibitions, visibility and representation cannot hold as much power.
+Hopefully more exhibitions and artists can drive the waves of change collectively, rather than individually.

 Primavera 2018, Museum of Contemporary Art, Sydney